The Gaia 2018 Retrograde Planet Survival Guide

 Saturn Rx can be a time of limitations and restructuring, creating detours and roadblocks.
 Stay patient, there may be new, better structures emerging — the lord of time, karma, and ravens — also rules frameworks and underpinnings, like your skeleton, or the foundation of your house.
 And because things tend to slow down during this period, particularly in combination with other Rx planets, it’s an excellent time to evaluate systems, flow charts and standard operating procedures.
 Saturn rules Capricorn — you can try to tell them to kick back, but they’ll ignore you.

 - Shirk responsibility or accountability.

 - Sign big contracts, if possible.
 If you do, they may carry some karmic lessons.

 - Start a business — well, you can if you want to, but likely you’ll be doing lots of restructuring later.

 - Get into arguments with authority figures, including Dad.

 - Examine your definitions of integrity and accountability.
 Are they well integrated into your personal ethos?

-- Look at the systems in your life — for paying bills, schedules, etc. Are they efficient?
+- Look at the work flows in your life — schedules, etc. Are they efficient?
 Do they need to change?

 - Avoid being swamped by too much negative or depressed thinking.